 MIT has many preferred hotels throughout the Cambridge/Boston area along with other cities out of state and internationally.
 See Supplier Search for details.
 All preferred hotels with MIT negotiated rates can be booked for personal travel by the MIT community.

-MIT has two preferred travel agencies—Travel Collaborative and OT&T Travel.
+MIT has two preferred travel agencies—The Travel Collaborative and OT&T Travel.
 The Travel Collaborative is the fulfillment agency for reservations made with Concur.
 OT&T specializes in travel to Asia.
 See Supplier Search for details.

 Yes, some vendors provide e-receipts, but they may not contain sufficient detail so please attach the detailed receipt you receive from the travel agency.